 The WSMP HKBN(O) Coordinator will be working with Welsh Government and other partners to develop a Welcome Hub specific to Wales.
 If you have thoughts on what should be on the Welcome Hub, or information about relevant support and resources, please do let us know.

-It has been confirmed that BN(O) passport holders who arrive in Cardiff, Newport, Swansea, or Wrexham will be able to access the REACH+ ESOL Assessment Hubs, providing language assessments and referrals to ESOL courses in those areas.
-Elsewhere in Wales, ESOL is also widely available.
-Please contact the ESOL Coordinator for details firstname.lastname@example.org
+It has been confirmed that BN(O) passport holders who arrive in Cardiff, Newport, Swansea, or Wrexham will be able to access the REACH+ ESOL Assessment Hubs, providing language assessments and referrals to ESOL (English for Speakers of Other Languages) courses in those areas.
+Elsewhere in Wales, ESOL is also widely available in all colleges, and courses, including online courses, are also delivered in the community by Adult Learning Wales.
+Please contact the ESOL Coordinator for details firstname.lastname@example.org, including details of online courses to improve your English.

 Resources and Reading